dagimendale/Securing-Cloud-Apps-within-Azure/README.md

 # Setting up and Securing a Web App within Azure
 In this project I am building, hosting, and designing my own web application all within the Azure environment.
-The preliminary work of this project was just setting up my Azure account with a subscription and resource group, then afterwards further familiarizing myself with the Azure environment.(check prerequisites)
+The preliminary work of this project was just setting up my Azure account with a subscription and resource group, then afterwards further familiarizing myself with the Azure environment.By the end of this project I will have created a key vault
+● (1) Created a key vault.
+● (2) Created a self-signed certificate.
+● (3) Analyzed a self-signed certificate
+● (4) Analyzed a trusted certificate
+● (5) Answered review questions.

 #### **PART 1A: Creating an Azure Web app**